VAID: Indexing View Designs in Visual Analytics System: VAID

-Given that the low-level task taxonomy might be insufficient for users to understand VA tasks, we improve the task specification based on Brehmer and Munzner's taxonomy of VA tasks.
-Specifically, in their taxonomy, a VA task is described with three levels, namely, \textit{why}, \textit{what}, and \textit{how}.
+Given that the low-level task taxonomy might be insufficient for users to understand VA tasks, we improve the task structure based on Brehmer and Munzner's taxonomy of VA tasks\rr{~\cite{brehmer2013multi}}.
+In their taxonomy, a VA task is described with three levels, namely, \textit{why}, \textit{what}, and \textit{how}.
 The \textit{why} level refers to the goals of VA, such as present, compare, and browse.
 This level also describes human behaviors during analysis, so it is named ``action''~\cite{munzner2014visualization}.
 The \textit{what} level explains the analytical ``targets'' in VA, such as raw data, specific attributes, or data patterns.
 Our current task taxonomy can be regarded as a subset of these targets.
-Moreover, the \textit{how} level describes the methodology used to achieve the ``actions'' and ``targets,'' including visualization designs and algorithms.
-In this work, we focus on the specification of visualization designs for the \textit{how} level and do not consider it a part of analytical task specification.
+Moreover, the \textit{how} level describes the methodology used to achieve the ``actions'' and ``targets,'' including view designs and algorithms.
+In this work, we focus on the structure of view designs for the \textit{how} level and do not consider it a part of the analytical task structure.

 We use action-target pairs to describe the analytical tasks.
 The actions are the same as their definitions in the original taxonomy.
 For the targets, we refer to Amar et al.'s low-level task taxonomies for tabular data~\cite{amar2005low} and Lee et al.'s task taxonomies for graph data~\cite{lee2006task}.
-The classifications of actions and targets are summarized in \autoref{fig:task}.
+The classifications of actions and targets are summarized in Fig.~\ref{fig:task}. \rrindex{S3.1} The detailed annotation process for tasks is presented in the subsequent subsection, conducted together with the VAID design.
+We identified action-target pairs only when explicitly mentioned by the original authors, and any disagreements during the process were resolved following the same strategy.